nickbrink24/AlphaCheckers/README.md

-# CheckersGameState
+# AlphaCheckers
-GameState for homework #3
+AlphaCheckers for homework #4
 Creates a checkers game through a 2D array with all necessary methods.
-Sets up and implements a Game State, Pieces, and Main Activity.
+Sets up and implements a CheckerView, Pieces, and Main Activity.